quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Address Rewriting to Ensure Routing Stability

-If the routers or switches in the server infrastructure rely on address-port 4-tuple, a NAT rebinding or any other address migration on the client side, even if that could be handled by the QUIC server, will cause packets to be delivered to the wrong server.
-In this case it seems tempting to use NAT in front of the server infrastructure to provide a stable address 4-tuple, rather than changing the deployed routing infrastructure.
-As the connection ID can change and not-yet-used values are not observable on path, this would require servers cooperate to inform the NAT of all new connection IDs, similarly as described in {{QUIC_LB}} for load balancers.
-However, this approach is not recommended to be used with NAT functions, as hiding address changes from a server prevents the server from validating new addresses, which would facilitate amplification attacks (see
-{{Section 9 of QUIC-TRANSPORT}}).

-For example, an attacker might copy a legitimate QUIC packet and change the source address to match its own.
-In the absence of a bleaching NAT, the receiving endpoint would interpret this as a potential NAT rebinding and use a PATH_CHALLENGE frame to prove that the peer endpoint is not truly at the new address, thus thwarting the attack.
-A bleaching NAT has no means of sending an encrypted PATH_CHALLENGE frame, so it might start redirecting all QUIC traffic to the attacker address and thus allow an observer to break the connection.
+Use of address rewriting to ensure routing stablity as an approach to simplify operational routing conceals client address changes and will therefore mask important signals that drive security mechanisms, and as auch opens QUIC up to various attacks.

+While QUIC's migration capability makes it possible for an server to survive address changes, this does not work if the routers or switches in the server infrastructure rely on address-port 4-tuple as a NAT rebinding or address migration will cause packets to be delivered to the wrong server. {{QUIC_LB}}
+described a way to addresses this problem by coordinating the selection and use of connection IDs between load-balancers and servers.

+An alternative, potentially simpler approach appears to be the use of NAT in front of such an infrastructure setup.
+However, hiding information about the change of the IP address or port conceals important and security relevant information from QUIC endpoints and as such would facilitate amplification attacks (see section 9 of {{QUIC-TRANSPORT}}).
+An NAT function that bleaches peer address changes, hinders the other end to detect and mitigate these attacks and verify connectivity to the new address based on QUIC PATH_CHALLENGE and PATH_RESPONSE frames.

 In addition, a change of IP address or port is also an input signal to other internal mechanisms in QUIC.
 When a path change is detected, path-dependent